Brassy-breasted tanager

 The brassy-breasted tanager (Tangara desmaresti) is a species of bird in the family Thraupidae.
 It is endemic to Brazil.
 Its natural habitat is subtropical or tropical moist montane forests.

 Taxonomy and systematics

-The brassy-breasted tanager was first described as Tangara desmaresti by Louis Vieillot in 1819 on the basis of a specimen from Brazil.
+The brassy-breasted tanager was first described as Tanagra Desmaresti by Louis Pierre Vieillot in 1819 on the basis of a specimen from Brazil.
 The generic name Tangara is from the Tupí word tangara, meaning 'dancer'.
 The specific epithet desmaresti is a patronym in honor of Anselme Gaëtan Desmarest, who wrote the book Histoire des Tangaras.